-# Sale
+#

-Seller needs to build a partial transaction containing an input spending the asset and an output for receiving the payment.
-The sighash type SIGHASH_SINGLE | SIGHASH_ANYONECANPAY allows Seller to sign only the first input and output.
+Seller builds a partial transaction containing an input spending the asset and an output for receiving the payment.
+The sighash type SIGHASH_SINGLE | SIGHASH_ANYONECANPAY

 Buyer wants to obtain the smart object in the first input so Buyer is incentivized to build the transaction according to the protocol.
-If he broadcasts transaction that is invalid in the Bitcoin Computer protocol, Buyer destroys the smart object but pays the Seller.
+If he broadcasts a transaction that is invalid in the Bitcoin Computer protocol, Buyer destroys the smart object but still pays the Seller.

 We call this transaction described above the "crossover" transaction because the asset passes from the first input to the second output and the payment passes from the second input to the first output.
-In order to build it with the Bitcoin Computer, one needs to know that the order of inputs is determined by the order of objects in the environment and the order of outputs is determined by the order of objects in the value returned from the expression.
+In order to build it with the Bitcoin Computer, one needs to take into account that the order of inputs is determined by the order of objects in the environment and the order of outputs is determined by the order of objects in the value returned from the expression.

 export class NFT extends Contract {